OUR PRESIDENT - Dr Mark Roman

 It is a good formula that continues to work well.

-On a personal level, as a relatively recently retired York GP, I find it an invaluable means of keeping up with my former colleagues, meeting doctors still at work and getting to know and welcoming those new to the area.
+On a personal level, I find it an invaluable means of keeping up with my colleagues, meeting doctors, students and academics and getting to know and welcoming those new to the area.